 IB-Schools.com's League Tables: Information for Schools

-We believe we publish the most accurate exam results and league tables for British private schools.
-Given that close to a million visitors view our league tables each year, we believe there is a huge public interest in publishing schools' results fairly and transparently.
-Thus we have now extended the IB League Tables to other countries which are proud to proclaim their success.
+We believe we publish the most accurate exam results and league tables for British private schools and believe there is a huge public interest in publishing schools' results fairly and transparently.
+Since 2020 we have extended the IB League Tables to other countries which has generated great interest globally as many parents are very interested in finding top IB schools across the world.

 Academic success is worth celebrating, and we present certificates to all schools in the Top 100 in four categories.
 We also try to ensure maximum PR for schools by publishing the award presentations on our websites and sending out press releases.
 We encourage all schools to do likewise on their websites and newsletters with a link to their position in the tables.
 Any school that appears in our League Tables is authorised to include our IB-Schools.com logo in their PR materials.